Policy for Determination of Materiality of Events and Information

 9. REVIEW / AMENDMENT

 The Board may amend, abrogate, modify or revise any or all clauses of this Policy in accordance with the applicable provisions of the Listing Regulations and amendment(s) thereto notified by the Securities and Exchange Board of India and/or the Stock Exchanges, from time to time.
-However, amendments in the Listing Regulations shall be binding even if not incorporated in this Policy.
+In case any provisions of this Policy are contrary to or inconsistent with the provisions of the Act, rules framed thereunder and Listing Regulations (“Statutory Provisions”), the Statutory Provisions shall prevail.

 10. KEY MANAGERIAL PERSONNEL FOR DETERMINING MATERIALITY